Living on Campus: FAQs

 The Residence Hall Council is a leadership opportunity for all students living on campus.
 Hall Council coordinates programs, activities, and events with the support of Residence Life & Housing staff.
 The Hall Council can even propose hall improvement projects!

 8. What is not allowed in the room?

 We have a full list of what to bring and what not to bring when moving on campus.

 9. What size sheets do I need?

-The majority of the mattresses on campus are extra-long and do require extra-long sheets.
+All mattresses on campus are twin extra-long and do require extra-long sheets.
 Extra-long sheets will still fit however, and you will be able to use them again in your future housing assignments.

 Freshmen, Sophomores, and Juniors are required to live on campus.
 Seniors are allowed to move off campus without restriction.

 All students can ride the Rhode Island public transportation for free with their student ID.
 There is also a neighborhood and East Side shuttle service throughout the week and weekend.

 Dining and Meal Plans

 1. What dining locations are there on-campus?